olozl/TravelMate/README.md

 2. Feedback evaluation to travelmate
 3. Add maps to display specific location of trip
 4. Add calendar to choose exact date and time of trip
-5. Add new item into the list and display updated list
+5. Database to store users' information and tour plans
-6. Database to store users' information and tour plans
+6. Add new city

 ### References
 - Android Shopping Cart Tutorial : http://www.androiddom.com/2011/02/android-shopping-cart-tutorial.html